mauricio-hormazabal/modal_piano_engine/README.md

 IMAGEN

-### Interacción martillo-cuerda
+### Hammer-String Interaction
-La interacción física real es no lineal: el martillo está en contacto con la cuerda por milisegundos, alterando momentáneamente la vibración.
-Modelos detallados lo simulan con ecuaciones diferenciales acopladas (Chaigne & Askenfelt), pero aquí usaremos una aproximación modal:
+The real physical interaction is non-linear: the hammer is in contact with the string for only milliseconds, momentarily altering the vibration.
+Detailed models simulate this with coupled differential equations (Chaigne & Askenfelt), but here we will use a modal approximation.

-#### Simplificación:
+#### Simplification:

-* El martillo excita ciertos modos más que otros, según el punto de contacto.
+* The hammer excites certain modes more than others, depending on the contact point.
-* Punto de contacto xxx en [0, 1] afecta cada modo n por un factor.
+* The contact point xxx in [0, 1] affects each mode n by a factor.

 #### Hammer Contact Point vs Note
 The hammer contact point is different for each note in a real piano, and it significantly affects the sound.